 With older children, provide all the winter play dough mats and several colors of dough.
 You can issue a simple challenge to be as observant as possible and use whatever colors and tools are needed to make the 2-D specimen images come to life in 3-D awesomeness.
 However, don’t blabber on with scientific information about the specimens on the mats.
 Instead, let their discovery lead to questions and then take captive some extra learning with a book or short video.

 I particularly love using play dough mats during a quiet time when children are playing alone and need multi-sensory activities to stay busy.
-Additionally, you can use the mats during read-aloud time or when watching a documentary, but I don’t actually prefer this time.
+Additionally, you can use the mats during read-aloud time or when watching a documentary, but I don’t prefer this time.
 There is great value in concentrating on the play dough mats without distraction.
 However, play dough is a great way to keep restless hands and minds busy that would otherwise be distracting everyone from listening.

 Play Dough Mat Supplies